 We are interested in supporting organizations that are engaged in systems change incorporating one or more of the following strategies:

-- Utilizing new media and communications strategies for social change
+- Communications strategies for social change

 - Democratic conditions and practices

 - Local, national, and global network and coalition building